Accessibility statement

 We’re also making the website text as simple as possible to understand.
 AbilityNet has advice on making your device easier to use if you have a disability.

-This website is partially compliant with the Web Content Accessibility Guidelines (WCAG) 2.1 AA standard, due to the non-compliance listed below:
+These websites are partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliance(s) and/or the exemptions] listed below.

 • navigating using just a keyboard can be difficult